moov-io/terms-dictionary/README.md

 - **charge card**<a id="charge-card"></a>: A payment card very similar to a [credit card](#credit-card), except the full balance must be paid off each month, there's usually an annual fee, and there isn't a spending limit.

-- **check/cheque**<a id="check"></a>: A document that orders a bank to a pay a specific amount of money from a party’s account to another party whose name the check has been issued.
+- **check/cheque**<a id="check"></a>: A document that orders a bank to pay a specific amount of money from a party’s account to another party whose name the check has been issued.

 - **Check 21 Act**<a id="check-21"></a>: A federal law that allows banks to create equivalent electronic images of paper checks for faster processing.
 The process of creating a check image is called "check truncation", while the electronic copy itself is called a "substitute check" or "image cash letter (ICL)".